-The City Council may from time to time employ qualified individuals or firms as an Investment Advisor to assist the investment officers in carrying out the investment program and complying with the requirements of this investment policy and the Act.
+The City may from time to time employ qualified individuals or firms as an Investment Advisor to assist the investment officers in carrying out the investment program and complying with the requirements of this investment policy and the Act.
+Given the City's agreement with the District whereby the City shall perform administrative services for the District, including cash and investment management, the District's funds may also be subject to review by this Investment Advisor.
+Discretionary control over the District's investments shall remain with the investment officers.

-2-278 INVESTMENT LIMITS AND DIVERSIFICATION
+XII.
+INVESTMENT LIMITS AND DIVERSIFICATION